TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/TipOfTheDay.rst

 2019-03-13 by Sybille Peters

-Do you want people to find the issues for your extension easily when reading your extension documentation on docs.typo3.org?
+Do you want contributors to find the issues for your extension easily when reading your extension documentation on docs.typo3.org?

 Add `project_issues` to your :ref:`settings-cfg`: